etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 In the `Home.tsx` component, we observed the practical application of these hooks, which resulted in a dynamic, responsive, and user-friendly interface.
 This approach not only streamlines the development process but also ensures that the code remains maintainable and readable.

-While the example focused on listing products using a table, it's important to note that the distributed code includes additional functionalities.
+While the example focused on listing products using a table, it is important to note that the distributed code includes additional functionalities.
 These include **editing**, **adding**, and **deleting** products, further demonstrating the versatility and comprehensive nature of the `useProduct` hook within the application.

 Attached below is an example of **F&B International Group's products**, obtained through Etendo RX, demonstrating the efficiency between backend and frontend operations in a practical sub-application context.